Olga: The Series Pilot Script

 Quarterfinalist

-Nikki Scamuffo is an actor, singer, creator and storyteller based in New York City.
+Nikki Scamuffo is an actor, singer and creator based in New York City.
 She is from a big, fat, New York area, Greek/Italian immigrant family who, of course, values love, passion, fun, and using your voice and body to tell a story.
 Despite Nikki being the first of her family to take on the entertainment industry, it seems like the basic skills have been pre-programmed.

-Nikki discovered her love of performing when her mom hesitantly signed her up for theater camp at age eight.
-From then on, Nikki couldn't get enough.
-Throughout her childhood, she studied acting, voice, and dance.
-She then specialized in Musical Theatre and Entertainment Business at American University in Washington, DC, earning “The Harold and Sylvia Greenberg Theatre Scholarship Award” for theatre performance.
+Nikki is a vivacious artist who can't help but be cute and kooky.
+She received a BA in Musical Theatre with minors in Business & Entertainment and Entrepreneurship from American University in Washington, DC, earning “The Harold and Sylvia Greenberg Theatre Scholarship Award” for theatre performance.
 She has performed in countless theatrical productions and is a proud member of AEA.
-Notable theatre credits include Lindsay in Godspell (Theatre On Main Street), Eva Temple in Orpheus Descending (Theatre On Main Street), Dean in The Pliant Girls (American University), Grusha in The Government Inspector (American University), Emma Goldman/Ensemble in Assassins (American University), Rosemary Pilkington in How To Succeed In Business Without Really Trying (The Wilton Playshop), Velma Kelly in Chicago (The Wilton Playshop), and Sally Bowles in Cabaret (The Westchester Sandbox Theatre).
-Nikki also regularly performs with award-winning composer Seth Bisen-Hersh in his weekly concert series at midtown’s Don’t Tell Mama.
+Notable theatre credits include Lindsay in Godspell, Eva Temple in Orpheus Descending (Theatre On Main Street), Dean in The Pliant Girls, Grusha in The Government Inspector, Emma Goldman/Ensemble in Assassins (American University), Rosemary Pilkington in How To Succeed In Business Without Really Trying, Velma Kelly in Chicago (The Wilton Playshop), and Sally Bowles in Cabaret (The Manor Club Theater).
+Nikki also regularly performs with award-winning off-Broadway composer Seth Bisen-Hersh in his weekly concert series at midtown’s Don’t Tell Mama.

-Nikki has an extensive arts administration background and currently works for Lincoln Center For The Performing Arts.
-She has also worked in production/administration for arts organizations such as Amas Musical Theatre, Music Theatre of Connecticut, The Harold and Sylvia Greenberg Theatre, On Stage Blog, and Wiremill Academy.
+Nikki has an extensive arts administration background and currently works for Lincoln Center for the Performing Arts.
+She has also worked in production/administration for arts organizations such as Amas Musical Theatre and Music Theatre of Connecticut.

 Outside of the entertainment industry, Nikki has many passions.
 She speaks English, Spanish, Italian, and is proficient in modern Greek.
 She loves to travel, she has been to four out of the seven continents.
-Her favorite places she’s visited are Ghana, Palestine, Spain, Greece, and Italy.
 She is a proud bisexual woman and a passionate progressive who is always up-to-date on politics, her main interests being human and workers' rights.
 She's also a big animal lover, she has never met a dog she didn't like.

 I’m writing Olga for the quirky little girls who had to clear the table while the men sat, the little girls who watched their mothers and grandmothers uphold old world traditions that they didn’t understand, and for the little girls who were told that their value comes from their bodies and how good of a wife they can be.
 This story is for girls who dream of doing more than their mothers, grandmothers, and great grandmothers got to do, even though they still feel a twinge of guilt while they do so.
 It’s about my mother and the love of her life, two star crossed lovers that had to learn who they were through one another.
 This story is also about my grandparents and the complicated relationship they had, stuck somewhere between the old and new worlds.
 Finally, this story is about me.